 Mindfulness, the practice of paying attention and focusing awareness, increases clarity and acceptance of our present-moment reality.

-It is a training that helps people to change the way they think and feel about their experiences – especially stressful ones.
+Some people find that it is a useful way to help to change the way they think and feel about their experiences – especially stressful ones.
 It is sometimes recommended as a treatment for people with anxiety, stress or depression but can also be a powerful tool for improving general wellbeing.
+There is evidence that when combined with CBT, it can be a useful approach to manage recurrent depression.

 Many people who are exploring mindfulness as a way of helping to deal with stress, anxiety or depression find it useful to join a group and do an 8 week evening course in Mindfulness-Based Cognitive Therapy (MBCT) or Mindfulness-Based Stress Reduction (MBSR).
 You can search for classes in your area or access an online course you can do at a time convenient to you on the bemindful.co.uk website.

-Here are 3 simple ways you can become more mindful in less than 5 minutes a day:
+Here are 3 simple ways you can become more mindful in less than 5 minutes a day.
+However, if you don’t find that mindfulness works for you, do not give yourself a hard time:

 The Traffic Light